melsman/mlkit/doc/arm64-abi.md

 floating-point values are not.
 Result registers follow result-list order.

 ## ML frames and control transfer

+ARM ML calls pass the return address in x30 (LR): direct calls use `bl`, indirect calls use `blr`, and normal returns use `ret`.
+The caller does not write a return PC into the callee's frame.
+The callee owns preservation of its incoming LR before any instruction or call that would overwrite it, including C/runtime calls and GC slow paths.
+Initially every ML function saves incoming x29/LR and establishes x29 before its first safepoint.

+`FrameLayout.returnDelivery` separates entry delivery from saved storage:
+X64 uses `StackHeader`, ARM uses `LinkRegister 30`.
+The existing ARM `headerWords=2` describes the conservative saved frame, not how the incoming return address is passed.
+This property specifies the future emitter's behavior; instruction emission is not implemented by the layout helper.

 All logical offsets in CallConv/CalcOffset are 64-bit words.
 Low to high addresses in a complete activation are: